Do I fall to pieces or pick up the pieces and turn them into something beautiful?

-I know I am not alone as I feel some trepidation about facing this first holiday, and many others in the coming year, without my loved one.
-My simple hope is that the millions of other heartbroken people who are missing one of their valentines this week will find some comfort in their precious memories and the love of those that are living.
+I know I'm not alone, as I feel some trepidation about facing this first holiday, and many others in the coming year, without my loved one.
+My simple hope is that the millions of other heartbroken people who are missing one of their valentines this week will find some comfort in their precious memories and the love of those who are living.

-And yet, I know that this is not necessarily going to be easy.
+And yet, I know this isn't necessarily going to be easy.